-- Preserve and improve the physical condition of existing subsidized housing, both publicly and privately owned. - Preserve the inventory of naturally occurring affordable housing units through targeted investment and regulatory strategies. - Emphasize development of new three or more bedroom rental units for large families. - A minimum of 20% of all city-assisted (HUD and local funds) rental project units be affordable at 50% AMI. - A minimum of 10% of all non city-assisted rental project units be affordable at 60% AMI. - Create additional housing units with appropriate supportive services as an alternative to extended shelter use.
-These housing units for those exiting homelessness will receive referrals out of Hennepin County Coordinated Entry or similar alternative referral system. - Identify opportunities for placing new housing on transportation corridors to take advantage of transit opportunities and job markets. - Encourage development of mixed-income housing serving a broad and continuous range of incomes. - Link housing programs to supportive service programs, income assistance programs and public housing initiatives to facilitate affordability.
+- Preserve and improve the physical condition of existing subsidized housing, both publicly and privately owned. - Preserve the inventory of naturally occurring affordable housing units through targeted investment and regulatory strategies. - Emphasize development of new three or more bedroom rental units for large families. - A minimum of 20% of all city-assisted (HUD and local funds) rental project units be affordable at 50% AMI. - A minimum of 10% of all non city-assisted rental project units be affordable at 60% AMI. - Create additional housing units with appropriate supportive services as an alternative to extended shelter use. - Identify opportunities for placing new housing on transportation corridors to take advantage of transit opportunities and job markets. - Encourage development of mixed-income housing serving a broad and continuous range of incomes. - Link housing programs to supportive service programs, income assistance programs and public housing initiatives to facilitate affordability.